Historical reports in Nobl9

 Error Budget Status

 This report type gives you the percentage of errors in the selected time frame.
 It provides you with a quick and easy way to verify the statuses of SLOs.
+The Reliability column shows a reliability burn down rate for every SLO in the report.

 Resource Usage Summary